RISHAV983/RISHAV983/README.md

 - 👋 Hi, I’m @RISHAV983
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in Software Engineering and its fun
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...Instagram
+- 📫 How to reach me ...Facebook
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...